| License | BSD-3-Clause |

 branch :: Selective f => f (Either a b) -> f (a -> c) -> f (b -> c) -> f c #

-function is a natural generalisation of select
+The branch function is a natural generalisation of select: instead of

 skipping an unnecessary effect, it chooses which of the two given effectful